A person or business is considered a tire collector under the Tires Regulation if they operate:

-On this page you can learn more about your responsibilities as a collector and how to find producers or PROs to join a collection network.
+On this page you can learn more about your responsibilities as a collector and how to join a collection network.

 Getting your tires picked up

-Starting January 1, 2019, any collector who wants their tires picked up must register with the Authority.
+Any collector who wants their tires picked up must register their business and collection sites with the Authority.
 Under Ontario’s individual producer responsibility requirements, tire producers are directly responsible for meeting mandatory and enforceable targets for collecting and recycling used tires.
 Producers can only meet their targets with tires collected from collectors registered with RPRA, or from municipal or Crown sites.
 Learn more about getting your tires picked up.

 Most producers will work with a producer responsibility organization (PRO) to meet these requirements.
 A PRO is the program operator that contracts with tire producers and collectors to establish and operate a tire collection or management system (i.e. hauling, processing or retreading).
 Learn more about PROs.

 Click below to learn more about your obligations as a collector.

 Have questions about registration?
 View the resources below.